prakriti-tandon/email_url_tracker/README.md

 # email_url_tracker
-Project sends an email and checks if a url in the email was clicked or not
+Project has 2 sections: First section sends an email with a URL and notifies if the URL was opened.
+Second section sends an email and notifies if the email was opened.

 SECTION 1: There is a url in an email and when the user clicks on the url, a notification is printed on the command terminal